MHCommunity/mousehunt-improved/README.md

 - Custom Shield
   - Change your shield in the HUD to a variety of different options including past events, color tints (with optional timer color) or some fun meme shields.

-- Gift Buttons
-  - Adds 'Accept All' and 'Accept and Return All' buttons to the gift selector.
-  - Adds 'Select random friends' and 'Select frequent gifters' to the send gifts page.

 - Hover Profiles
   - Hover over a friend's name in your journal, inbox, or elsewhere and get a mini-profile popup with all their stats, interaction buttons, and everything you'd expect.